-Cost information was derived through the Marshall Valuation Cost Service and through discussions with various contractors familiar with the local market.
+Cost information was derived through discussions with various contractors and builders familiar with the local market.
 The land value estimate was based on sales of similar vacant tracts within the subject's market area.

 The reproduction cost new of the improvements, including all fees and overhead, less applicable depreciation is estimated as follows: